-So, rather than relying on indisputable proof or rules about colors by personality, use known predictions and expectations about your target audience to shape and create the perception you want for your brand.
+So in branding and colors, rather than relying on indisputable proof or rules about colors by personality, use known predictions and expectations about your target audience to shape and create the perception you want for your brand.
 It’s less about the color itself and more about the context of your positioning and your target audience.
 That context is how you can shape color personality so orange can be luxurious.

 Let’s consider some common expectations around colors by personality:

 Now let’s compare these expectations with some actual logos: